-A lot of people will buy a creamy coleslaw dressing, but to be honest, if your going to make a homemade coleslaw recipe to being with, you should make your own dressing. it’s a shame to spend the money on a bottled jar.
+A lot of people will buy a creamy coleslaw dressing, but to be honest, if your going to make a homemade coleslaw recipe to begin with, you should make your own dressing. it's a shame to spend the money on a bottled jar.

 This slaw dressing is made with mayonnaise, Monkfruit (or sugar if your not keto), apple cider vinegar, and celery seed.
 The celery seed is optional, but we really love the flavor of it in the dressing.

 Whisk the ingredients together well until they are creamy.
 If your not sure how sweet you like your coleslaw dressing, then be sure to add the sweetener a little at a time and adjust to your taste.

 After the slaw dressing is combined, it can then be poured over the cabbage mixture.
 Toss it well, add salt and pepper if needed, then store in the refrigerator until ready to serve!

 - Add a cup of well drained diced pineapple (to satisfy the sweet lover!)

 - For a little more tang, you can add ½ to 1 tsp dijon mustard

 - Dice a small jalapeno and stir in for a little sweet heat action!

 Other low carb/keto cabbage recipes you may like